Acenhauer/cucumberjvm-wallapop-testng/README.md

     mvn clean test

 It downloads all dependencies and runs the sample tests using Firefox browser which can be configured

-Also this repo is created as a part of the requirement by our consultants

 Code from this event: http://www.meetup.com/es-ES/Barcelona-Scrum-English/events/231362120/?eventId=231362120